Illinois-IoT/main-project/tutorials/day1/day1.md

 ![parts of a Raspberry Pi](pi_parts.png "parts of a Raspberry Pi")

 Exmaples of input devices are the standard keyboard and mouse, or external sensors like camera or microphone.
-Output devices are anything coming from the computer in a human-perceptible form.
+Output devices are the ones transformming anything coming from the computer into a human-perceptible form.
 This can include a monitor (which visualizes the state of the computer), or a speaker (which provides auditory feedback).

 ### GPIO

 GPIO stands for "general-purpose input/output".
-These are the two rows of pins along the side of the Raspberry Pi.
+This consists of two rows of pins along the side of the Raspberry Pi.

 ![GPIO pinout](gpio_pinout.png "GPIO pinout")

-Each pin has different different uses:
+Each pin has different uses:

 #### Standard GPIO Pins
 These pins can be used for sending and receiving any input/output.
 Each pin has only 2 voltage states: high or low.
-Think of this as 1 or 0, or on or off.
-You can send a on or off signal to the connected peripheral device.
+Think of this as "1 or 0", or "on or off".
+You can send an "on or off" signal to the connected peripheral device.
 The device can also communicate back by sending the same signal or a series of signals.

 #### Power Pins
 These pins transmit power as output to power attached peripherals.
 There are several 3.3V and 5V output pins, depending on what the external device requires.